Español

 More information on the CARE Act process can be found at:

-CARE Act hearings are heard in Courtroom TBD on Wednesdays
+CARE Act hearings are heard in Courtroom 22 on Wednesdays at 1:30 pm at:

 Hall of Justice - Ventura